brunolange/exos/README.md

 `flip(fn)`

-`flip` takes a function and returns a new function in which the two first arguments are flipped.
+`flip` takes a function and returns a new function for which the first two arguments are flipped.

 ```python
 >>> from exos import flip